minhkhang1795/MyToDoApp/README.md

 # Pre-work - *Name of App Here*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**MyToDoApp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Khang Vu**

-Time spent: **X** hours spent in total
+Time spent: **24** hours spent in total

 ## User Stories